natebosch/dart_lsp/README.md

 If you have the pub bin directory in your path (you should be warned during the previous command if not) the server can be run as `dart_language_server`.

+# A note on compatibility

+Development is done based on the protocol spec but not against a reference editor plugin - there are likely t be protocol bugs.